Levi Miller (Virginia soldier): Civil War

-Postbellum
+Post war

-After the war, Anderson worked to gain for Miller a full soldiers pension for his service based on muster rolls which Anderson claimed to have in his own possession.
+After the war, Anderson worked to gain for Miller a full soldier's pension for his service based on muster rolls which Anderson claimed to have in his own possession.
 However, as of 2013, researchers have not found Miller on any muster rolls collected by the Confederate government.
 That is, his service may not have been officially accepted as slaves were not permitted to enlist as soldiers.

 Miller was present at the 1913 reunion of the Battle of Gettysburg.
 Racial tension at the time meant that while the black press did mention Miller's special case, it did not mention the numerous black Union veterans who attended, a fact that has led some to say that the only black soldier present was a Confederate.
 Later in life, Miller lived at Frederick County, Virginia and worked as a water dipper for mineral springs tourists at Capon Springs, Virginia and Rock Enon Springs, Virginia.
 He purchased land at Opequon, Virginia and farmed an orchard.
 Levi married Sarah Jane Cunningham of Berkeley, West Virginia in 1884.
 Although the marriage resulted in at least one child, George Miller born 1889, the marriage was dissolved by no later than 1910.
 Levi was also a member of the Methodist church.
 He died on February 25, 1921, and was buried in Lexington, Virginia in Evergreen Cemetery at the side of his brother Johnson "Samuel" Miller.
 The remains of his mother Hannah and step-father, William Kenney were disinterred from Clearbrook in Frederick County Virginia and also buried in Evergreen Cemetery as requested in Levi's will.